-- Publishing our report on an annual basis (until now it has been released every two years) - Improving compliance with reporting guidelines and standards such as the GRI and AA1000.
-We will work towards a GRI disclosure level of C and consider relevant GRI sector supplements in compiling our report - Improving our stakeholder engagement process for identifying and prioritising our key issues stakeholders and including a response to their concerns in the report - Collecting and collate performance data on Key Performance Indicators for the issues identified in this report as well as the WBCSD-CSI issues not reported on - Ensuring third party, independent assurance is attained.
+- Publishing our report every three years but collating data on an annual basis. - Improving compliance with reporting guidelines and standards such as the GRI and AA1000.
+We will work towards a GRI disclosure level of B and consider relevant GRI sector supplements in compiling our report. - Improving our stakeholder engagement process for identifying and prioritising our key issues stakeholders and including responses to their concerns in future reports - Collecting and collate performance data on Key Performance Indicators for the issues identified in this report as well as the WBCSD-CSI issues not reported on. - Ensuring independent assurance on reported indicators.